aiDAPTIV-Phison/aiDAPTIV/Page_Sections/Installation/llama.cpp/README.md

 This guide describes how to run **llama.cpp inference accelerated by aiDAPTIV+ SSD KV-cache offload**.

-It is based on the official *aiDAPTIV llama.cpp Inference User Guide (NEUO301F0B)*, rewritten as a **clean, text-only Markdown README** suitable for GitHub and developer documentation.

 ---

 ## 🔍 Inference vs Middleware Clarification